torkilvatne/template-rust-redpanda/TEMPLATE_README.md

 The application automatically starts continuous consumers for these topics:

-- `bounded-context-1`: User and business logic events
+- `order`: Order bounded context
-- `bounded-context-2`: Application and system events
+- `logistics`: Logistics bounded context

 ## Features

 - **Multi-Topic Support**: Send events to different topics for event organization
-- **Domain-Driven Design**: Clean separation of bounded contexts with dedicated event handlers
+- **Domain-Driven Design**: Clean separation of order/logistics contexts with dedicated event handlers
 - **Continuous Consumption**: Background consumers that process events as they arrive
 - **Event-Driven Architecture**: Separate topics for different types of events
 - **Scalable Design**: Each topic can be scaled independently